 - Principle 1: Members shall respect the rights, welfare and dignity of all individuals. - Principle 2: Members shall comply with the laws and regulations governing the practice of Athletic Training. - Principle 3: Members shall maintain and promote high standards in their provision of services. - Principle 4: Members shall not engage in conduct that could be construed as a conflict of interest or that reflects negatively on the profession.

-For a complete copy of the ethics and for information reporting a violation of ethics, visit the NATA web page. http://www.nata.org/codeofethics/code of ethics.pdf
+For a complete copy of the ethics and information reporting a violation of ethics, visit the NATA web page.

+www.nata.org/sites/default/files/nata_code_of_ethics_2022.pdf

 BOC Practice Standards

 I. Practice Standards